 To reduce the problem of repeating to make the name sounds or spells right, the person may change their name completely to a simpler version just to make it easy for people to pronounce and spell without teaching others how to do it right.
 It is vital that people must feel comfortable in their own names.

-I am facing the frustration of spelling problem for my own name over the decades from my own peer.
+I am facing the frustration of spelling problems for my own name over the decades from my own peer.
 My name is spelt as Shirline (pronounced “sure-lynn”).
-People have no problem to pronounce my name correctly.
+People have no problem pronouncing my name correctly.

-They have so much variations to the spelling – Serene, Shirlynn, Sherlene, Shirlene, Sherline, Shirley, the last 3 being the most common spelling errors.
+They have so many variations to the spelling – Serene, Shirlynn, Sherlene, Shirlene, Sherline, Shirley, the last 3 being the most common spelling errors.